MicrosoftTCE/civic-graph-node/README.md

 1. Clone the repository to the current directory.
 2. Change the working directory to the directoy of the repository.
-3. Execute the following command, depending on the machine's OS.
+3. Execute one of the two commands shown in the table below, depending on the machine's OS.

 Running on localhost
 --------------------